xsscx/srd/code/poc/Readme.md

 All the Code here was written by someone else.
 Google Project Zero, ZecOps, the ZDI and other Sources are being used to build out a PoC Library for the Apple Security Research Device.

+Note that all of these PoC Zips' are already on a DMG ready for your cryptex dstroot signing and installation to the SRD :-)

+Drop the DMG into your Build Pipeline and perform the Cryptex Personalization.

 If you have PoC Code that works on iOS, please Open an Issue or PR and send us your Exploit Code!!

 Thanks!!